carlos-mercado/network-concepts-notes/notes.typ

 == Chapter 14: Transmission Control Protocol
 === Notes

+Kinda the doomer protocol, assumes the worst all the time.

 The Goals of TCP:
 - Reliable Communication
 - Simulate a circuit-like connection on a packet-switched network